OpenGenus/cosmos/README.md

 Currently, we have **5 active maintainers** and we are expanding quickly.

-The task of maintainers is to review pull requests, suggest further quality additions and keep the work up to date with the current state of the world. 🌍
+The task of maintainers is to review pull requests, suggest further quality additions, and keep the work up to date with the current state of the world. 🌍

 [Check out our current maintainers](https://github.com/OpenGenus/cosmos/wiki/maintainers)